sbt/website/src/reference/01-General-Info/04-Bintray-For-Plugins.md

 ### Create a repository for your sbt plugins

 Now, we'll create a repository to host our personal sbt plugins.
-In bintray, create a generic repository called `sbt-plugins`.
+In Bintray, create a generic repository called `sbt-plugins`.

 First, go to your user page and click on the `new repository` link: